- VICTORIAN SEMI DETACHED

 "We purchased the property ten years ago and the house was just lovely when we came here; the previous owners had really looked after it.
 However, we were very keen to put our own stamp on it so over time we've done quite a lot to enhance it yet further.
 We've beautifully refurbished the kitchen and the bathrooms, and my wife was in charge of the interior design, which is absolutely stunning throughout.
 Everything has been done very in keeping with the style and sense of history of the building, albeit with a bit of a modern twist."

 "It's a fantastic family home; my wife and I have five children between us, but even when we're all here together we never get the feeling of being on top of one another.
 The rooms all boast generous proportions and we have a lovely big garden with areas for sitting and relaxing, and more than enough space for children to have a good run around.
-We also have a separate one-bed cottage that my wife currently uses as a acupuncture clinic, as well as a stable block that has been converted into a three-bedroom dwelling, which I currently use as my office, so all in all we have a superb amount of space both inside and out."
+We also have a stable block that has been converted into a three-bedroom dwelling, which I currently use as my office, so all in all we have a superb amount of space both inside and out."

 Favourite room: "The kitchen is where we tend to spend most of our time as a family, but the main lounge really has that wow factor.
 It's an extremely elegant room with a big open fire and two huge windows that bring in a lovely view of the garden."